-As of January 11, 2022, the COVID-19 state of emergency has been extended for 30 days.
-This continues to be a fluid situation.
+As of March 7, 2022, the COVID-19 state of emergency was terminated.
 It is incumbent upon the administrative and professional staff to maintain an understanding of any permit extension acts by the governor or legislature.
+Permit extensions will expire six (6) months after March 7, 2022, or September 2022.